yxtay/python-project-template/README.md

 Use Poetry to add project and development dependencies into `pyproject.toml`.

-NOTE: Poetry must be included as a development dependency to prevent Poetry from uninstalling its own dependencies.
+NOTE: Poetry must be included as a development dependency to prevent Poetry from uninstalling itself and its dependencies.

 ```bash
 # development dependency